veixq9/UfO/README.md

 as you can see the website is hosted on github.io.

-here is the code to the 'index' website which lives on github.com: https://github.com/veixq9/indexes
+here is the code to the 'index' website which is served by 'com.github': https://github.com/veixq9/indexes

 'github' itself implements the 'git' protocol, which is a system for managing data versioning.